Trial by combat

-When Tyrion Lannister is accused in the murder of King Joffrey Baratheon, Dornish Prince Oberyn Martell offers to be his champion in Trial by Combat.
+When Tyrion Lannister is accused in the murder of King Joffrey Baratheon, Prince Oberyn Martell of Dorne offers to be his champion in trial by combat.
 His opponent, representing the accuser Cersei Lannister, is Ser Gregor Clegane.

 A Feast for Crows

 The accusations directed towards Margaery Tyrell and Cersei Lannister make both consider demanding trial by combat.
-Their status as Queens makes it necessary for both to choose from the Kingsguard members, at a time when their ranks are seriously depleted.
-Cersei writes a letter to Jaime asking him to be her champion.
+Their status as queens makes it necessary for both to choose from the Kingsguard members, at a time when their ranks are seriously depleted.
+Cersei writes a letter to Ser Jaime Lannister asking him to be her champion.

 A Dance with Dragons

 |“||The gods know the truth of my innocence.
 I will have their verdict, not the judgment of men.
 I demand trial by combat.||”|

 |“||The gods have seen fit to proclaim him innocent, child.
 We have no choice but to free him.||”|

 |“||I am innocent, but I will get no justice here.
 You leave me no choice but to appeal to the gods.
 I demand trial by battle.||”|